baku89/bndr-js/docs/guide.md

 ## Basic Usage

-The simplest sample code using Bndr.js is as follows.
+The simplest sample code using Bndr is as follows.

 ```ts
 import {Emitter} from 'bndr-js'